-We seek to further consolidate our position as a leading producer, processor and distributor of SBQ steel in North America, structural steel and rebar in Brazil.
+We seek to further consolidate our position as a leading producer, processor and distributor of SBQ steel in North America, structural steel and rebar in Mexico and rebar in Brazil.
 We also seek to expand our presence in the steel industry by identifying and pursuing growth opportunities and value enhancing initiatives.
 Our strategy includes: